 Given the complexity of international financing and advisory, we do not train apprentices, but we have been successfully conducting a trainee programme for many years.
 The roughly 18-month programme covers all the major aspects of our Transport Finance business, including relationship management and loan management.

 The results of a management survey amongst all Senior Vice Presidents and Managing Directors at that time showed that the ongoing professional development of management staff is a key aspect of our human resources work.
 For instance, those surveyed expressed their desire for proactive Human Resources development and for development perspectives, including outside traditional careers.

 Our aim is not to centralise the work that managers are responsible for in overseeing, training and developing employees, but rather to better equip those managers for their management duties.
 That is why in 2013 we developed a training package for managers, to enable them to deploy our development tools in a targeted manner.

 The course, which covered several days, focused on the following core topics, and on ways and means to implement them in practice:

 - working on one's own career development.

-Based on positive feedback from participants, and with support from the Board of Managing Directors, we ran this training again in 2014 and 2015 to include more managers.
+Based on positive feedback from participants, and with support from the Board of Managing Directors, we ran this training again in the past years to include more managers.
 When needed, we will schedule further trainings for managers who are just starting to grow into their new executive role or who have only recently joined the Bank.